 We celebrate variety and biodiversity at Amber Waves Farm, which means testing new crops in our fields and sharing them with you – some of these items can’t be found in a grocery store.
 We offer weekly recipes for the best way to use that week’s share and the less familiar items you may encounter.
 We call these new and sometimes unfamiliar items “opportunity vegetables” (because you have an opportunity to learn to love it... #lovetheoneyourewith) We encourage you to try everything at least once (maybe twice?) because it might become your new favorite – and that’s the fun of being a member in a CSA!
 If there is a vegetable that truly doesn’t agree with you, you may leave it behind.
 We have been refining our crop planning for a decade, and we do our best to listen to our members through conversations and surveys to see what they like best.
 If you know you are a very picky eater, a CSA is probably not the best model for you, and that's okay, too!

 Can I get a half-share or split a share with someone?

 You are welcome to share a share with a friend – but we do not pack “half-boxes” or offer "half-shares."
-We suggest you either alternate pickup weeks, divide it between yourselves after pickup, or arrive at the farm at the same time to divide the share.
+We suggest you find a friend and either alternate pickup weeks, divide your share with a friend after pickup, or arrive at the farm at the same time to divide the share.
 We don't offer half shares because of the considerable administrative work associated with managing the CSA program.
 In order to make the CSA model viable for the farm, the price per share has to be the full share amount.
 We're sorry for this inconvenience.